adrianhelvik/funky-di/README.md

 #### Angular style or default parameter injection

 Both are supported when injecting through with Type 2 injection (and neither with type 1).
+I prefer default parameter injection.

+* It is easy to see that the function is injected
-I prefer the way default parameter injection looks, and it allows you to inject multiple instances of a class.
-I find the angular style useful in some scenarios, as it's more succinct, but it makes it harder to see whether the class / method is actually dependency injected.
+* it allows you to inject multiple instances of a class

+I find the angular style useful in some scenarios, as it's more succinct and I like to to be able to choose.

-For this reason I added the possibility to set `option.onlyDefaultParam` if you wish to disallow angular style DI.
+For this reason I added the possibility to set `option.onlyDefaultParam` if you wish to explicitly angular style DI.

 Testing